Robert Gleason ’87, Erica McGibbon ’07, Beverly Randez ’94 and Frederick Strobel ’74 P08 P11 posing with the Service to Princeton awards

 May 24, 2024

-The Alumni Council recognized four Princetonians with Service to Princeton prizes during its annual meeting on campus during Reunions on Friday, May 24.
+The Alumni Council recognized four Princetonians as Award for Service to Princeton recipients during its annual meeting on campus during Reunions on Friday, May 24.
 Ricardo DeLeon ’86, chair of the Committee on Awards for Service to Princeton, presented the awards to Robert Gleason ’87, Erica McGibbon ’07, Beverly Randez ’94 and Frederick Strobel ’74 P08 P11.

 The Alumni Council Award for Service to Princeton, which dates back to 1972, recognizes outstanding contributions to the University by volunteers in the Princeton community, with particular emphasis on those who serve significantly but inconspicuously.